-That’s why WaterNow is launching the Stimulus for $ustainability Toolkit -- a resource for local water leaders, and their customers and partners, as they reach out to Members of Congress about expanding federal stimulus and water infrastructure funding to sustainable, climate resilient localized solutions.
+WaterNow’s Stimulus for $ustainability Toolkit was created to equip local water leaders, and their customers and partners, as they reach out to Members of Congress about expanding federal stimulus and water infrastructure funding to sustainable, climate resilient localized solutions.
 Connecting with Senators and Congressional Representatives can make all the difference in obtaining federal support for local water utilities.
-Take advantage of the Stimulus for $ustainability Toolkit to add your voice and build on the growing momentum for flexible federal funding.

 Local water utilities represent 95% of all spending on urban drinking water, wastewater, and stormwater infrastructure nationwide.
 These are the same entities hardest hit by the economic impacts of the COVID-19 pandemic and are in urgent need of federal support.
 Renewed federal investments in affordable and resilient water infrastructure strategies that bring multiple benefits to communities while meeting essential water services are a fundamental way to spur economic recovery from the impacts of the COVID-19.